Kir

 Canon Felix Kir, a Catholic priest, was an active member of the French Resistance during World War II and was awarded the Legion d’honneur.
 After the war in 1945, he was elected to the French National Assembly and served as the mayor of Dijon, a position to which he was re-elected four times, holding it until his passing.

 Canon Kir was a fervent supporter of sister-city initiatives.
-During his tenure, Dijon became a sister city of York, Dallas, Mainz, Stalingrad (now Volgograd), Reggio Emilia, and Meknes.
+During his tenure, Dijon became a sister city of York, Dallas, Mainz, Stalingrad, Reggio Emilia, and Meknes.
 Consequently, many delegations from different countries visited Dijon.

 He was also a staunch advocate of local production and promoted it during official delegations, with a particular emphasis on the Cassis Blanc aperitif.